tildesarecool/FroggerTangles/README.md

 ---

+I've started the process of re-factoring such that I can create a bunch of vehicles and send them.

+Actually, I thought of the idea of pre-creating all the cars when the game launches so they're already in memory that simply sending them out as needed.
+This seems much better than having to create the vehicle, send it across the screen then delete it, then generate a nearly identical if not identical one.

+So I started the process of trying to figure that out but it went wrong some where in the process: first I don't think I'm even doing that "pre-caching" as described correctly, and secondly I can send through the coordinates of the vehicle I have right now but the rectangle doesn't actually show up visible on the screen.
+I think I did too many steps at once so I have take a step back and do one step at a time.

+I think I'm doing my rectangle creation and drawing in a very round-about and odd way.

+So that's the current status as of this update.
+The vehicle is invisible because I broken the draw process.
+But it otherwise works.

+---

 I did a bunch of refactoring around the car spawning system: I'm hoping I'm working up to an approach that will allow me to spawn traffic lanes worth of vehicles at a time such that eventually there will be three car lanes - two moving right/left and one moving left/right.
 Or the other way around.
 I am also hoping to vary the vehicle type (car or bus) and go through a range of colors.

 Right now there's just one car moving right/left but it is smoothly scrolling in and out so that's an improvement.